Comment on page

 When seeding prior-purchased options to close longs, calls or puts must be provided to a liquidity range above the current call (or put) price.

-Where the open shorts in options are zero unless the sold amounts are larger than seeded amounts (if any):
+Where the open shorts in options are zero unless the sold amounts are larger than seeded

 Examples: